hyeewooon/nextjs-on-demand-isr/README.md

 yarn start
 ```

-Open [http://localhost:3000/post/${id}](http://localhost:3000/post/1) with your browser to see the result.
+Open [http://localhost:3000/post/:id](http://localhost:3000/post/1) with your browser to see the result.

-the server runs on port 4000.
+The server runs on port 4000.
 You can set the port by using the following command:

 ```
 json-server --watch db.json --port 4000